Publius Quinctilius Varus: Battle of the Teutoburg Forest (AD 9)

-Aftermath
+Suicide and aftermath

 Due to the shame and the ill luck thought to be created by the Roman defeat, the XVII, XVIII and XIX legions never again appeared in the Roman Army's order of battle.
 The loss at the Teutoburg Forest was keenly felt by Augustus in his remaining years.
-According to the biographer Suetonius, upon hearing the news, Augustus tore his clothes, refused to cut his hair for months and, for years afterwards, was heard, upon occasion, to moan, "Quinctilius Varus, give me back my legions!"
+According to the biographer Suetonius, upon hearing the news, Augustus tore his clothes, refused to cut his hair for months and, for years afterwards, was heard, upon occasion, to yell, "Quinctilius Varus, give me back my legions!"
 (Quintili Vare, legiones redde!).
 Roman historians referred to the battle as the clades Variana ("Varian disaster").

 Gibbon describes Augustus' reaction to the defeat as one of the few times the normally stoic ruler lost his composure.
 Varus' political legacy in Rome was destroyed and the government blamed him for the defeat.
 His son's (the younger Varus) chances for a political career were ruined.
 Tiberius himself fell under severe criticism for recommending Varus as the governor of Germania.
 Tiberius, according to Gaius Stern, was forced to sacrifice his friend and former brother-in-law to save his career.
 Furthermore, Varus himself had been one of the figures on the Ara Pacis, but the figure is lost today.

 Stern has proposed that common citizens vandalized the Ara Pacis by damaging Varus in anger over their lost loved ones, leaving the regime, which had blamed Varus, uncertain as to whether or not to fix the damage.
-Approximately 40 years after Varus' death, a general under Claudius, Pomponius Secundus, raided Germany and by chance rescued a few POWs from Varus' army.
+Approximately 40 years after Varus' death, a general under Claudius, Pomponius Secundus, raided Germania and by chance rescued a few POWs from Varus' army.
 Claudius welcomed them home after their long captivity, their stories arousing much pity.